Profilerr

 Chris "chrisJ" de Jong

 The oldest underrated player in our rating is the 34-year-old Dutch player Chris de Jong, also known as “chrisJ”.
 He joined the Pro scene during the release of Counter-Strike: Global Offensive and, in just a year, earned a place in the legendary MOUZ team.
 He even managed to become a star player and delivered a 1.24 rating in 2013.
+Chris is the only one on our list who belongs to the list of CS2 pros who retired and no longer performs on the pro scene.

 Johannes "tabseN" Wodarz | BIG